-The MMF Orchestra Institute accepts talented young brass players for intensive study and performance during the summer festival.
+The MMF Orchestra Institute accepts talented young brass and percussion players for intensive study and performance.
 Ranging from pre-college to emerging professionals, accepted instrumentalists are serious musicians who are planning to enter or are in the process of completing a music program at an accredited institution, or are entering the world of professional auditions.
-The brass program is aimed at developing the necessary skills for achieving success in a career in the symphonic field.
+The brass and percussion program is aimed at developing the necessary skills for achieving success in a career in the symphonic field.

-Brass players receive private lessons and chamber music coachings with MMF's esteemed faculty and guest teaching artists from such renowned institutions as the National Symphony Orchestra, the Philadelphia Orchestra, the Royal Philharmonic, and more.
-MMF also conducts master classes and seminars in artistry and career objectives for the enterprising brass player.
+Brass and percussion players receive private lessons and chamber music coachings with MMF's esteemed faculty and guest teaching artists from such renowned institutions as the National Symphony Orchestra, the Philadelphia Orchestra, the Royal Philharmonic Orchestra, and others.
+MMF also offers masterclasses and seminars in artistry and career objectives.
 Over the course of the festival, students explore solo technique, chamber and collaborative works, and demanding orchestral repertoire.

 Full and partial scholarships are available; see below for application information.

-- Concerto Competition granting multiple winners solo concert performances with the MMF Symphony Orchestra
+Concerto Competition granting multiple winners a concerto performance with the MMF Symphony Orchestra

 CHAMBER MUSIC PERFORMANCE OPPORTUNITIES